AppliedEnergistics/Applied-Energistics-2/guidebook/example-setups/cell-dumper-filler.md

 <BoxAnnotation color="#dddddd" min="1 1 0" max="2 2 1">
         (1) IO Port: Can be set to either "Transfer data to Network" or "Transfer data to Storage Cell" using the arrow button in the middle of the GUI.
-Has 3 acceleration cards.
+Has 3 Acceleration Cards.
         <ItemImage id="speed_card" scale="2" />
   </BoxAnnotation>